15 Badass Ruth Bader Ginsburg Quotes That Will Inspire You to Fight Harder For Equality

 As feminists, living by your values in a patriarchal society can sometimes feel like you’re swimming against the current.
 It’s easy to get bogged down and discouraged, and in those cases, turning to important women throughout history for inspiration is key.
-And there’s no better month to do that than March, which is both Women’s History Month and the month of Justice Ruth Bader Ginsburg’s birthday.
-On March 15th, RBG will turn 87, and it’s the perfect time to revisit some of Ruth Bader Ginsburg’s best quotes.
+In our humble opinion, Supreme Court Justice Ruth Bader Ginsburg will forever be one of the best people to look to.
+As we mourn her loss (she passed away on Friday, September 18th, 2020), there’s no better way to honor her memory than to relive some of her most inspiring moments and uplifting quotes—giving us the strength to carry on her lifelong fight.

-Ever since RBG graduated—first in her class—from Columbia Law School in 1959, she’s used her pioneering law career to advocate for women’s rights.
-In interviews, Ginsburg will sometimes recall how her career was originally stunted by biases against women at law firms in the ‘50s, as was recently depicted in the biopic On the Basis of Sex.
+Ever since RBG graduated—first in her class—from Columbia Law School in 1959, she used her pioneering law career to advocate for women’s rights.
+In interviews, Ginsburg would sometimes recall how her career was originally stunted by biases against women at law firms in the ‘50s, as was recently depicted in the biopic On the Basis of Sex.
 But RBG never let anything stop her, and she not only blazed her way into becoming the second woman on the Supreme Court, but she also became an ardent advocate for women’s equality and women’s rights.
-Even after all these years, it seems like RBG isn’t done fighting, and that could be why she so deserves the title “Notorious.”
+RBG never stopped fighting, which why she so deserves the title “Notorious.”
+She will continue to inspire us with these memorable words.

 Check out some of Ruth Bader Ginsburg’s most profound quotes to remember why you can’t ever give up.